SIOCODE-Open/perfect-micro-services/README.md

 Let's break this YAML file down ...

-* We are defining a single micro-service object, called `adder`.
+* We are defining a single microservice object, called `adder`.
-* The `adder` micro-service by-default listens on port `3000`.
+* The `adder` microservice by-default listens on port `3000`.
-* The `adder` micro-service has two request body parameters: `a` and `b`, both of type `number`.
+* The `adder` microservice has two request body parameters: `a` and `b`, both of type `number`.
 In ProJor, we must use the `data-collection-id#object-name` format when referencing objects.
-* The `adder` micro-service has one response body parameter: `result`, of type `number`.
+* The `adder` microservice has one response body parameter: `result`, of type `number`.

 With the model defined, we can now move on to creating _templates_.

 ## Templatizing `package.json` files

-We are going to create a template for the `package.json` files of our micro-service packages.
+We are going to create a template for the `package.json` files of our microservice packages.
 In total, we will create the following templates:

 * Template for the _service package `package.json` file_,
 * Template for the _service client package `package.json` file_,